Unambiguity

 Conclusion on unambiguity

-If the many contradictions are evenly distributed across the 12 traits of the IPA Analysis, it may be a sign that the candidate sees themselves differently, depending on the context.
-For example, they will see themselves as someone specific at their work place, and someone completely different when they are home.
+If the many contradictions are evenly distributed across all 12 traits in the IPA Analysis, the person may perceive themselves in several different ways depending on the situation.
+For example, as one person at home and another person at work.

-A person with a MEDIUM Unambiguity, meaning somewhere between the quartiles, must be interpreted in relation to the actual distribution of contradictions.
-Often, the case will be that the person has several contradictions on two to three traits, but only very few contradictions on the remaining traits.
+A person with a MEDIUM Unambiguity, i.e. a score that lies between the quartiles, should be interpreted in relation to the actual distribution of contradictions.
+Often the person will have many contradictions on two or three traits and few contradictions on the remaining traits.